 Drive through the fertile plain of Boeotia, crossing the towns of Thebes -connected with the tragedy of King Oedipus- Levadia and Arachova.
-Arrive at Delphi, the center of the Ancient world the ‘Omphalos’ (Navel) of the Earth.
+Arrive at Delphi, the centre of the Ancient world the ‘Omphalos’ (Navel) of the Earth.

 On the slopes of Mount Parnassus, in a landscape of unparalleled beauty and majesty, lie the ruins of the Sanctuary of Apollo Pythios.
-Visit the Treasury of the Athenians, the Temple of Apollo and the museum containing such masterpieces of ancient Greek sculpture as the bronze Charioteer and the famous athlete Aghias.
+Visit the Treasury of the Athenians, the Temple of Apollo and the Museum containing such masterpieces of ancient Greek sculpture as the bronze Charioteer and the famous athlete Aghias.

 Depart for Kalambaka, a small town situated at the foot of the astonishing complex of the Meteora, those gigantic rocks that rise steeply from the plain of Thessaly.
 (Dinner and overnight)